The Guide to

 Here, Net Burn is the total amount of cash a company spends (cash outflows) in excess of the revenue it generates (cash inflows) over a specific period, typically measured monthly or quarterly.
 In other words, it is the total amount of money lost each month after accounting for revenue.

 Here, cash outflows include all expenses like salaries, rent and utilities, marketing expenses, R&D expenses, and COGS.
-Cash inflows encompass all sources of cash a company receives, including recurring revenue from sales of its products or services, and non-recurring revenue like capital injections, one-time sales of assets, and interest income.
+Cash inflows encompass all sources of operational revenue a company receives, including revenue from sales of its products or services.
+Cash received from things like one-time sales of assets, capital injections, and interest income should not be included.
+These are considered non-operational income and would distort the reality of how efficiently a company converts cash spending into revenue growth.

 Net New ARR measures the growth in recurring revenue from one period to the next.
 It captures the total value of new subscriptions, expansions in existing subscriptions, contractions, and customer churn over a specific period.
 As such, it quantifies the new recurring revenue added while accounting for a reduction in revenue from existing customers.